 Invisalign is a brand-name alternative to traditional wire braces that uses transparent, incremental aligners to move teeth.

 The cost of Invisalign treatment is approximately the same as traditional braces.
-It ranges from $3,000 to $5,000 depending on the needs of the patient.
+It ranges from $3,000 to $8,000, depending on the patient’s needs.

-There are some instances in which dental insurance covers a portion of the cost of Invisalign.
-Speak to your insurance provider before committing to Invisalign so you know what to expect in terms of your out-of-pocket cost.
+In some instances, dental insurance covers a portion of the cost of Invisalign.
+Speak to your insurance provider before committing to Invisalign, so you know what to expect regarding your out-of-pocket cost.